-“Smishing” also utilises a phone, but is SMS-based phishing, meaning it uses texts instead of voice.
+“Smishing” also utilizes a phone, but is SMS-based phishing, meaning it uses texts instead of voice.
 While the phone is the main vector for this attack, the specifics of the execution can take many forms.

 A simple kind of vishing attack would be a caller posing as an IRS representative, asking for bank account information from an unsuspecting victim.
 A more complex version involves the caller posing as an IT employee at an organization, asking the other employee to download malware or hand over credentials.
-In some cases, the caller will pose as a legitimate organisation, such as a bank, to trick a large number of victims at once.
+In some cases, the caller will pose as a legitimate organization, such as a bank, to trick a large number of victims at once.

 4 Types of Vishing Techniques

 Depending on their goals and available technology, cyber criminals may use many different vishing techniques to steal information or money or to extract certain actions from their victims.

 Wardialing involves software that collects and calls specific area codes.
 The software sends messages that involve local organizations, like banks or police departments, to trick potential victims.
 When a victim answers the call, the voice software urges them to provide their name and credit card details or bank account information.

 2. Voice-over internet protocol tools (VoIP)

 These tools create fake phone numbers and mask an attacker’s real identity.
 They then call people masquerading as local businesses, such as businesses with 1-800 telephone number prefixes, or government organizations, like local police departments.